-UNSW Case Study: How to make animation for science online courses
+UNSW Case Study: How to make science animation for online courses

-But have you ever wondered how to make science animations of that sort?
+After a few minutes of browsing YouTube, you will find a lot of science animations and notice that there’s a whole trend going on!
+But have you ever wondered how to make science animation of that sort?
 Today’s your lucky day, let’s find out!
 This article will be a full guide with a case study for reference, and at the end there will be some useful tips for when you decide to make a science animation.

 Why science animation?

-For the longest time, sciences like maths, astrophysics, geology have been deemed dry, boring and inaccessible by the public.
+For the longest time, sciences like maths, astrophysics, and geology have been deemed dry, boring, and inaccessible by the public.
 And the people aren’t exactly at fault, because the methods used for teaching these subjects have been long considered boring and obsolete.
 The “traditional” way of educating has limited the science fanatics to only researchers and scientists.

-Maybe you are interested in: 13 sad reasons why people find science boring
+13 sad reasons why people find science boring

-An overview of how to make science animation
+An overview of how to make science animation videos

 To best demonstrate the process, there’s no better way than to take a look at a real case study, one we call “Sedimentary”.
 This is a project we worked on alongside UNSW Sydney (The University of New South Wales) for their civil engineering program.
 The series is used as visual aids in explaining various processes that occur in the formation of metamorphic rocks.